 We can now compare these exaggerated examples with the control wine.

 You’re not looking for flavours (lemon, tea, etc) but how your palate responds.
 For example the acid in the lemon should make your mouth water, much like a high acid wine would.
 The same goes for the other altered wines.

 So how can we expand this exercise?
 Well, one technique is to focus on a single component.
-For example I again take four glasses, one I leave as the control and in the others I add increasing amounts of sugar.
+For example, I take another four glasses, one I leave as the control and in the others I add increasing amounts of sugar to.